etoledo44/crud-nodejs/readme.md

 # API Crud

 Hi!
-This is my project using JavaScript and I used **node.js** for the back-end application.
+This is my project using JavaScript and I used **node.js** :green_heart: for the back-end application.
 So to this application I build an API with his concepts and methods.

 ## Language